YaleDecisionNeuro/PsychTaskFramework/docs/FAQ.md

 ## ...add a special phase, but only for the last trial of the session?
 You could write your custom post-block function and set it in `s.task.fnHandles.postBlockFn`.

+## Where are the results saved?
+The results are saved in the `data/` folder within the task folder, which is defined in `config.task.taskPath`.

+## How can I split a task into multiple sessions?
+Use `config.task.blocksPerSession` alongside `config.task.numBlocks`.
+The function `getBlocksForSession` will automatically select a terminating point.
+(It will also automatically resume an interrupted session.)